 Food and Drink in Bratislava

-Our second fail in Bratislava happened when went lunching.
-When traveling we like to eat street and markets food, fast food, and sometimes traditional food in restaurants.
+Our second fail in Bratislava happened when we went lunching.
+When traveling, we like to eat street and market food, fast food, and sometimes traditional food in restaurants.
 This time we went to:

-Bon Bon Cokoladovna – We had some good hot chocolate before, but this was probably one of the best hot chocolate ever.
-It was so creamy, soft, sweet.
+Bon Bon Cokoladovna – We had some excellent hot chocolate before, but this was probably one of the best hot chocolate ever.
+Not as good as in Panajachel, Guatemala, or in Oaxaca, Mexico, but still good.
+It was so creamy, soft, and sweet.
 Absolutely fantastic.
 It came with whipped cream and water on the side.
-Besides the hot chocolate, it has some good cakes (chocolate or not) and very good-looking bonbons.
+Besides the hot chocolate, it has some good cakes (chocolate or not) and beautiful bonbons.

 Looking for more info about Bratislava?
 Check this 24 hours in Bratislava Guide

-All in all, it was a very pleasant one-day side trip from Budapest, but we feel like Bratislava is the kind of city that you only need one day to visit.
+All in all, it was an enjoyable one-day side trip from Budapest, but we feel like Bratislava is the kind of city that you only need one day to visit.
 It just doesn’t have enough big attractions.